appseconnect/docs/_posts/Getting-Started/2018-09-19-user-registration-license.md

 4. Select `Remember Me` checkbox in the login page, If you want the system to remember your login email id after logging out from the account.
 5. Click `Forgot Password` option to reset the password.
 A mail will be sent to your (user) account.
 You can reset the password by clicking on the link provided in the mail and set up a new password.

-## C. APPSeCONNECT License Management

-License key-based authentication approach is security enhancement for your on-premise and cloud integrations.
-This mechanism authenticates users who tries to login to the integration client of APPSeCONNECT agent using a revocable, secure and unique license or a security token that is provided by the server.
-Read to know more about [License Management](/license%20management/license-management/)